Taxation in the United Kingdom: Income tax

 Annual income percentiles for taxpayers in the UK, before and after income tax.
 In the SVG file, hover over a graph to highlight it.

 Income tax is the single largest source of government revenue in the United Kingdom, making up about 30 per cent of the total, followed by National Insurance contributions at around 20 per cent.
 Almost 1/3 of all income tax revenue is paid by the top 1% of earners (>£160,000), and 90% of all income tax revenue is paid by the top 50% of taxpayers with the highest incomes.
 The Scottish Parliament has full control over income tax rates and thresholds on all non-savings and non-dividend income liable for tax by taxpayers resident in Scotland.
 The Welsh Parliament also has some powers over income tax in Wales, but they have not been used.

 Each person has an income tax personal allowance, and income up to this amount in each tax year is free of tax.
-Until the 2027/28 tax year, the tax-free allowance for individuals with income less than £100,000 is £12,570.
+Until the 2030/31 tax year, the tax-free allowance for individuals with income less than £100,000 is £12,570.

-Any income above the personal allowance is taxed using a number of bands:
+Any income above the personal allowance is taxed depending on how much of it falls into a number of bands.

 Taxpayer's income is assessed for tax according to a prescribed order, with income from employment using up the personal allowance and being taxed first, followed by savings income (from interest or otherwise unearned) and then dividends.

 Foreign income of United Kingdom residents is taxed as United Kingdom income, but to prevent double taxation the United Kingdom has agreements with many countries to allow offset against United Kingdom tax what is deemed paid abroad.
 These deemed amounts paid abroad are not necessarily as much as actually paid.

 Rental income on a property investment business (such as a buy to let property) is taxed as other savings income, after allowing deductions including mortgage interest.
 The mortgage does not need to be secured against the property receiving the rent, subject to a maximum of the purchase prices of the property investment business properties (or the market value at the time they transferred into the business).
 Joint owners can decide how they divide income and expenses, as long as one does not make a profit and the other a loss.
 Losses can be brought forward to subsequent years.